-- 1. Open the System folder on your Macintosh hard drive.
-In the System folder, locate the Extensions folder. - On you Drivers CD disk, open the Mac Delta Drivers folder.
-Place the extension file "Delta 1010 Driver" in your Extensions folder by clicking on it and dragging it to the Extensions folder. - 3.
+- Open the System folder on your Macintosh hard drive.
+In the System folder, locate the Extensions folder. - 2.
+On you Drivers CD disk, open the Delta Products folder, then the Delta 66 folder.
+Place the extension file "Delta 66 Driver" in your Extensions folder by clicking on it and dragging it to the Extensions folder. - 3.
 If you are using a music program that uses ASIO drivers, it will also have an ASIO folder within the application's folder.
-In your Mac Delta Drivers folder you will find three Delta 1010 ASIO drivers.
-For Cubase versions 4.x, use the "ASIO2 Delta1010" driver.
-For Metro, or earlier versions of Cubase, use the "ASIO Delta1010v3" driver.
-For any music program that is not ASIO2 capable, use the "ASIO Delta 1010" driver instead (check your program's documentation).
+In your Mac Delta Drivers folder you will find three Delta 66 ASIO drivers.
+For Cubase versions 4.x, use the "ASIO2 Delta66" driver.
+For Metro, or earlier versions of Cubase, use the "ASIO Delta66v3" driver.
+For any music program that is not ASIO2 capable, use the "ASIO Delta 66" driver instead (check your program's documentation).
 Place the file "ASIO Delta" in your program's ASIO folder by clicking on it and dragging it to the ASIO folder. - 4.
 Drag the "DeltaPanel PPC" file onto your Macintosh hard drive.
 You can run the Delta Control Panel from any place that's convenient, though music software applications that use ASIO will allow you to launch the Delta panel from within the program.
-If not, we suggest creating an alias of the control panel by highlighting it and pressing Command (Apple key)+M. Then, drag the alias to the desktop.
+If not, we suggest creating a alias to the control panel by

-- 5. With the Delta 1010 PCI card installed, restarting the computer will load the Delta 1010 extension.
-You will be able to visually see the Delta extension icon pass by as your system loads the extensions. - 6.
+- highlighting it and pressing Command (Apple key)+M. Then, drag the alias to the desktop. - 5.
+With the Delta 66 PCI card installed, restarting the computer will load the Delta 66 extension.
+You will be able to visually see the Delta extension icon pass by as your system loads extension. - 6.
 Go to the Apple menu | Control Panel | Sound.
-You should see the "built-in" sound icon, plus the Delta icon if your Delta 1010 is properly installed.
+You should see the "built-in" sound icon, plus the Delta icon if your Delta 66 is properly installed.
 If your music program does use ASIO, leave the Sound Manager driver set to "built-in" for both Sound In and Sound Out.
-If your program does not use ASIO (check your software's documentation) and you will be using the Sound Manager to communicate with your Delta 1010, set Sound In and Sound Out to "Delta."
-See the section "Hardware Settings Page" in the Delta 1010 "Control Panel Software" section for information on selecting Sound Manger inputs and outputs.
+If your program does not use ASIO (check your software's documentation) and you will be using the Sound Manager to communicate with your Delta 66, set Sound In and Sound Out to "Delta."
+See the section "Hardware Settings Page" in the Delta 66 "Control Panel Software" section for information on selecting Sound Manger inputs and outputs.
+Your Delta 66 is now ready for use.